-Experiment 1: We use log-odds ratios to determine the 20 most unique words in the testing dataset when compared to training.
-We then shuffle the training dataset and iterate through our list of words.
-For each word in our list, we pull one example from the test dataset that contains the word and then we remove the word from our list.
-We remove this final list of 20 examples from the testing dataset and place them into the training dataset.
-We rerun distillBERT on the new training dataset and evaluate using the new test dataset.
-We run a control model that uses the same testing dataset with the 20 examples removed, but with a training dataset augmented with 20 examples pulled from classic English novels (see Appendix).
-We add in 20 arbitrary training examples to ensure the model is not performing better just because there are new examples in the training dataset.
+Experiment 1: We use log-odds ratios to determine the 20 most unique words in the testing dataset when compared to the training dataset.
+We then shuffle the training dataset and iterate through our list of unique words.
+For each word in our list, we pull one example from the testing dataset that contains the word and then remove the word from our list.
+We remove from the testing dataset the 20 examples we picked and place them into the training dataset.
+We rerun DistillBERT on the augmented training dataset and evaluate using the new, smaller testing dataset.
+We run a control model that uses the same testing dataset (i.e. with the same 20 examples removed), but with a training dataset augmented with 20 examples pulled from classic English novels (see Appendix).
+We use these arbitrary training examples to ensure the model is not performing better just because of the addition of new examples into the training dataset.

-Experiment 2: We repeat experiment 1, but we limit the 20 most unique words to now the 20 most unique nouns.
+Experiment 2: We repeat experiment 1, but we now limit the 20 most unique words to the 20 most unique nouns.
 We chose nouns because prior research has shown that nouns are the most likely to evolve over time (emerging words paper).

-Experiment 3: We provide an expert annotator the test dataset with predicted labels.
-Their job is to determine the first 20 misclassified examples which are then taken from test and placed into train.
-We simulate this by taking a random 20 misclassified examples from test and placing them into the training dataset.
-We rerun distillBERT on the new training dataset and evaluate using the new test dataset.
-We then run the same control experiment outlined in experiment 1, with the same control training dataset but with the testing dataset used in this experiment.
+Experiment 3: We simulate a situation in which we provide an “expert annotator” the test dataset with predicted labels.
+Their job would be to determine the first 20 misclassified examples, which are then taken from test and placed into train.
+We do this by taking a random 20 misclassified examples from test and placing them into the training dataset.
+We rerun DistillBERT on the new training dataset and evaluate using the new testing dataset.
+We then run the same control experiment outlined in experiment 1, with the same control training dataset but with the testing dataset used here in experiment 3.

-Experiment 4: We add an additional layer to experiment 1 where now a hand annotator is given the list of 20 words.
-They are then given the test examples with the predicted labels.
-The dataset they are given is limited to only those examples containing the words from the list of 20.
+Experiment 4: We add an additional layer to experiment 1, where we simulate a situation where a “hand annotator” is first given the list of 20 unique words.
+They are then given testing examples with predicted labels.
+The examples they are given are limited to only those examples containing the words from the provided list of 20.
 The dataset is sorted by these words.
 Their job is to read through the examples for each word and determine if the label is correct or not.
-For each word, once they determine the first incorrectly labelled comment for a word, they tag that comment and then move to the next word.
-The list of 20 examples they come up with are then removed from the test dataset and added to the training dataset.
-We simulate this experiment by pulling the first example for each word in our emerging word list from the misclassified examples from experiment 0.
-We pull these examples from test and place them into train.
-We rerun distillBERT on the new training dataset and evaluate using the new test dataset.
+For each word, once they determine the first incorrectly labelled comment for a word, they tag that comment and then move to the next word on the list.
+The 20 examples they tag are then removed from the test dataset and added to the training dataset.
+We simulate this process by pulling the first example for each word of our emerging word list in the set of misclassified examples from experiment 0.
+We remove these examples from the testing dataset and place them into train.
+We rerun DistillBERT on the new training dataset and evaluate using the new testing dataset.
 We then run the same control experiment outlined in experiment 1, with the same control training dataset but with the testing dataset used in this experiment.

 Implementation and Evaluation: We repeat experiments 1 through 4 using 50 examples as opposed to 20 to see if the number of training examples meaningfully affects accuracy.
 For each model we report the final accuracy of the model after evaluating it on the test dataset.